 On the 10th of June 2021 a sudden and significant high-flow event impacted EA's Morwell River Diversion (MRD).
 Investigations were subsequently carried out whereby significant cracking in the MRD was discovered.
 Following a geotechnical investigation assessing the scope of the damage, EA proposed a temporary coffer dam upstream in an undisturbed part of the Morwell River and connection of pipeline to divert water flows around this short, damaged section of the MRD so that the repairs could be affected.
-These works are known as the MRD Onsite Diversion project and are planned to occur within sites that are currently providing Strzelecki Gum offsets for the original EPBC Act approval.
-Because of this impact on the existing EPBC offset site, a revision to the originally approved action is required.
-The revision will adhere to the guidance of the Department of Agriculture Water and the Environment (the Department) which includes a new Section (9) that specifies:
+These works are known as the MRD Onsite Diversion project and the required change in EPBC Act offsets resulted in a revision to this plan (dated 2021)The 2021 revision adhered to the guidance of the Department of Climate Change, Energy, the Environment and Water (the Department) which included a new set of requirements.